khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_misc.md

-Misc comments on the project
+Misc internal comments for the project
 ========================

 # Technical details and early processing